 The individual sweetness levels are color-coded: blue for trocken (dry), green for feinherb (off-dry), and brass red for fruity sweet Riesling wines.
 The foundation of the multi-level pyramid are the Dom wines, including three different styles of Riesling and other grape varieties, such as Pinot Blanc (Weissburgunder) and Elbling, rosé, red wine, and Riesling sparkling wine (Sekt).

-On the third level are the village wines (Ortsweine) in the classic Mosel Kabinett style, which stands for lots of fruit and minerality combined with low alcohol.
+On the second level are the village wines (Ortsweine) in the classic Mosel Kabinett style, which stands for lots of fruit and minerality combined with low alcohol.
 For the dry and off-dry Riesling wines, we used the village names, where the grapes for the respective wines originate.
 The fruity Kabinetts, however, have the full name of the single vineyard.